RobotLocomotion/drake/doc/documentation_instructions.rst

 Jekyll
 ======

-*Note: Jekyll documentation is a work in progress and is not published live yet.* Currently, this process will generate or serve an empty page (index.html).
+*Note: Jekyll documentation is a work in progress and is not published on the drake.mit.edu website yet.
+You can still preview it locally.*

 It is *not* necessary to build Drake prior to running either command below.